Skills: UI/UX, Digital layout design, Logo and icon design, Typography, Digital illustration, Style guide creation

 About T3: LinkedIn

 My name is Jessica Herzog.
-I am a digital designer and educator creating accessible approaches to learning STEM.
+I am a digital designer and educator creating accessible learning experiences.

-One of my current projects is Jess-Explains, a series of videos explaining tech concepts through animated, stop-motion visuals – alongside a website hosting interactive demonstrations and a directory of external resources of the concepts.
+One of my ongoing projects is Jess-Explains, a series of videos explaining tech concepts through animated, stop-motion visuals.
 The ultimate goal of this project is to show how visual-based formats can be used to engage tech learners of all ages and backgrounds.

-Also check out my Twitter page Oddly Satisfying Math, where I regularly post many real-world examples of enjoyable math.
+Also check out my X page Oddly Satisfying Math, where I regularly post many real-world examples of enjoyable math.

 Thanks for visiting!
 Email me: